 This graph plots the LPI for commercial banks by asset size groups for the Liquidity Coverage Ratio.
-Banks are sorted by asset size into those above 250 billion, between 50 and 250 billion and below 50 billion.
-The median LPI in each asset group is selected, normalized by its initial value in 2011Q1 and plotted.
+Banks are sorted by asset size into those above \$250 billion, between \$50 and \$250 billion, and below \$50 billion.
+We plot the median LPI in each asset group normalized by its initial value in 2011Q1.